-FINRA currently has 15 advisory committees that provide feedback on rule proposals, regulatory initiatives and industry issues.2 Four committees routinely provide comment on rule proposals and regulatory initiatives that are brought to the FINRA Board-the SFAC, Membership Committee, Large Firm Advisory Committee and the Investor Issues Committee.
-The remaining 11 advisory committees provide feedback on issues related to specific subject matters and provide comment on regulatory initiatives and rule proposals being brought to the FINRA Board that are related to their expertise.
+FINRA currently has 15 advisory committees that provide feedback on rule proposals, regulatory initiatives and industry issues.
+Four committees routinely provide comment on rule proposals and regulatory initiatives that are brought to the FINRA Board: SFAC, Membership Committee, Large Firm Advisory Committee and the Investor Issues

+Committee.
+The remaining 11 advisory committees provide feedback on issues related to specific subject matters and provide comment on regulatory initiatives and rule proposals being brought to the FINRA Board related to their expertise.

-The advisory committees comprise mainly industry members with non-industry members primarily serving on committees such as the Economic Advisory Committee, Investor Issues Committee, Market Regulation Committee and National Arbitration and Mediation Committee.
+Non-industry members primarily serve on committees such as the Economic Advisory Committee, Investor Issues Committee, Market Regulation Committee and National Arbitration and Mediation Committee.
 The advisory committees meet in-person or via teleconference typically between two and five times per year.